corneliuschebet/pizza_api/README.md

 GRANT ALL PRIVILEGES ON DATABASE pizza_api_db TO pizza_user;
 \q
 Replace pizza_user and 'your_password' with your actual PostgreSQL username and password.
 b) Update your config.py with your database URI SQLALCHEMY_DATABASE_URI = 'postgresql://pizza_user:your_password@localhost:5432/pizza_api_db'
 (Use environment variables if preferred for security.)
 c) Run database migrations
 flask db upgrade
-## 4. Seed the database with initial data
+### 4. Seed the database with initial data
 python -m server.seed
-## 5. Run the Flask server
+### 5. Run the Flask server
-flask run
+python -m flask --app server.app run
 ## API Endpoints Overview
 Restaurants
 GET /restaurants - List all restaurants